 Third country transfers

-Scrive does not transfer personal data outside of the EU/EEA within the context of providing our service, and all our processors are located within the EU/EEA.
+In delivering its services Scrive does not transfer personal data outside of the EU/EEA within the context of providing our service.
+With all our sub-processors, we have specified the location where data will be processed to be within the EU/EEA.

-However, through the Scrive eSign workflow, you and your counterparts may in each separate case access the processed document remotely (via internet) from anywhere.
-Scrive has no way of knowing where the recipient of the email and/or SMS notifications (invitations, reminders, confirmations) sent through Scrive eSign will be located geographically, some recipients may therefore be located in a region outside of the EU/EEA.
-Therefore, such transfer of personal data to third countries is necessary for the performance or conclusion of a contract (signing a document electronically) in the interest of a data subject or that a data subject is a party to.
+However, through the Scrive eSign workflow, you and your counterparts may in each separate case access the processed document remotely (via internet) from anywhere and recipients might be located in a region outside of the EU/EEA.
+In these cases a transfer of personal data to third countries is necessary for the performance or conclusion of a contract (signing a document electronically) in the interest of a data subject or that a data subject is a party to.

-How does Scrive process personal data outside of Scrive eSign?
+How does Scrive process personal data outside of Scrive’s services?

-Scrive is processing personal data outside of Scrive eSign as described below:
+Scrive acts as a controller when we process personal data outside of Scrive services, as described below:

 Processing for invoicing and payment purposes